JoinCODED/React-Native-1---Introduction-Redux/03_Bakery_List/01_Bakery_Store.md

 4. There's no need to create a store from scratch.
 Copy the one from your ReactJS web app.

-5. Now what are the methods that we need?
-We're not gonna create, update or delete any bakeries here.
-So remove all those methods.
-We only need the `fetchBakeries` method.

-6. We'll need both `bakeries` and `loading` so keep them.
+5. We'll need both `bakeries` and `loading` so keep them.

-7. Copy the `instance.js` file as well from your ReactJS web app.
+6. Copy the `instance.js` file as well from your ReactJS web app.